metzgr/data-story-template/README.md

 # Data Story Template
-A repurposable data story template for telling engaging and accessible data narratives through interactive data visualization.
+A repurposable data story template for telling engaging and accessible data narratives, created at the U.S. Department of Education.

 Documentation under construction.